yogashri1126/full-stack-test/README.md

 2. Npm start is the server built for having the application to show up on the webpage (start.js although in package.json, main= server.js)

 3a. &3b.
 See github for folder structure and react components in src file to develop the map and see converted csv file to geoJSON for plotting.
-Used the React leaflet map demo as a reference point, but still working on rendering map onto the page
+Used the React leaflet map demo as a reference point, and I was able to render the map and well locations.
+However, I am still working on making like a bubble map and size based on the marker size.
+I would have to redo geoJSON to include fake_number and attribute that as markersize.
+This would need more digging in the leafletJS documentation
 Extra folder to show previous iterations of this folder structure (see research folder)

 **Sources:**